Gov. Jared Polis touts factory-built homes as part of affordable housing solution

 The governor is calling for an update to the state land use code, more flexible zoning, and expedited permitting: "We're digging down what saying 'what stands in the way?
 How do we remove some of those regulations and paperwork and burdens that get in the way of things to any reasonable Coloradan?'
 Whether they're Republican, Democrat, independent, it doesn't matter.
 They say, 'we need this.'"

 Breckenridge Mayor Eric Mamula and Summit County Commissioner Tamara Pogue agree.
-They donated land to Fading West and approved its latest housing project in six months.
+They donated land to Fading West and approved its latest housing project in 6 months.

 "It's taken the county and the town of Breckenridge having, at times, difficult conversations," says Pogue.
 "It certainly takes partnership like Fading West and it takes the support of the state."